minprog/programmeren-1/exercises/10 Variables/content.md

 # Exercises: Variables

 Watch these videos for an introduction to data types and operators.
-The videos introduce concepts that you can then practice using the exercices linked below.
+The videos introduce concepts that you can then practice using the exercises linked below.

 ![embed](https://www.youtube.com/embed/luDPUSmTcPc?autoplay=1&rel=0)